dhruvsheth10/SkyAPI/README.md

 # SkyAPI

-A FastAPI-powered REST API that tells you what's happening above your head right now!
+A Python REST API that tells you what's happening above your head right now!
 Built as part of Hack Club's RaspAPI YSWS.